 BU has implemented a new service allowing September and January graduates the option to pick-up their diplomas on or after the Official graduation date.
 This will be very beneficial to some graduates, especially the international population.

-The diploma pick-up application is now available on the University Registrar website under the ‘Graduation and Diploma’ option.
+The diploma pick-up application is now available on the University Registrar website under the ‘Graduation’ tab; click on the Diploma Pick-Up Request option.

 - BU will only order a diploma if the student is an Official Graduate.
-It is up to the graduate to ensure they are Official on the system by September 5, 2015.
+It is up to the graduate to ensure they are Official in the system by September 5, 2016.

 - If a student applies for this option, they must pick up their diploma; BU will not mail it after the fact.

 - BU will only release a diploma if the student has resolved any outstanding financial obligations to the University.

 Completed the SED Exit Survey?